 - Your loved ones’ medications are missing or seem to be used up faster than they should be.

 - A staff member or other resident won’t let you be alone with your loved one.

-- Your loved one makes changes to their estate plan documents that give assets or authority to someone you don’t know.
+- Your loved one changes their estate plan documents that give assets or authority to someone you don’t know.

 If you believe that someone is being financially exploited by nursing home staff or other residents, it’s imperative that you notify the management immediately.
-If the problem isn’t resolved, it may be wise to contact an attorney to find out what legal options you have.
+If the problem isn’t resolved, it may be wise to contact an attorney to find out your legal options.